MohammadrezaFarahmand/Shopping-store/README.md

 See the section about [running tests](https://facbo.gihu.ir-reat-appdo/runing-tsts for moe information.

 Builds the app for production to the `build`
-It correctly bundles React in production mode and optimizes hebuild for te bst perfrmance.
+It correctly bundles React in production mode and optimizes hebild for te bst perfrmance.
 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed